 Had I not sat down and figured out the real reason for my debt, who knows how much debt I would have ended up with.

 So we have gone through and admitted we are in debt and figured out how to get to the root issue of why we are in debt.
 Now it is time to start looking at the possible solutions to help us get out of debt.

 Before we start talking about this, I need to make two points that are critical to remember:

 First, remember you didn’t get into debt overnight.
 Thinking you will get out of debt overnight is foolish.
 It won’t happen.
 It took me over a year to get out of debt.
-I know you want out of debt in 5 minutes, but it’s not realistic.
+I know you want out of debt quickly, but it’s not realistic.
 When you see or hear of a way (many times in the form of late night TV ads) of getting out of debt quickly, it won’t work.
 They are just tapping into your emotions.
 You will most likely end up in a worse situation if you try to get out of debt quickly.
 Don’t fall for this trap!